Monitor Websites from AI Agents: PageCrawl MCP Server Guide

 What You Can Do with the PageCrawl MCP Server

-• List all monitors across all your workspaces, with optional search by URL, domain, or name
+• List workspaces and list monitors across all your workspaces, with optional search by URL, domain, or name

 • Get monitor details including configuration, last check status, and tracking mode